Leopold, Victoria: Today

 The Bellarine Rail Trail passes through Leopold.
 The Gateway Plaza is situated on the corner of the Bellarine Peninsula and Melaluka road.

 Leopold is constructing four new residential developments called the Kensington Estate, the Estuary Estate, the Debonair Heights Estate and the Gateway Estate.
 Much of the available land has been sold.
 Houses are either in construction or others near finished.

 The town has an Australian rules football team competing in the Geelong Football League known as the Lions.

 The Leopold Sportsmans Club provides bowls green, squash, function rooms and other facilities.

 Leopold is also home to Lake Connewarre—a Ramsar listed estuary.

 The town has a tennis club featuring 8 hard courts that competes in Geelong regional competitions.

 Education

-As of 2012, Leopold consists of three sources of education.
+As of 2012, Leopold consists of four sources of education.